barreiros/VibeWhisper/memory-bank/activeContext.md

 ## Immediate Next Steps

-1.  **Test Refactoring:** Run the application (`npm run dev` or `npm start`) to ensure the refactored code works as expected.
+1.  **Test ES Module Conversion:** Run the application (`npm run dev` or `npm start`) to ensure the conversion to ES Modules works correctly.
 Verify:
-    - Application starts without errors.
+    - Application starts without errors related to module loading (`ERR_MODULE_NOT_FOUND`, `ERR_REQUIRE_ESM`, etc.).
-    - Settings window opens and loads/saves settings correctly (API Key, Hotkey, Mic).
-    - Tray icon appears and menu works.
-    - Global hotkey registration works (check console logs for success/failure).
-    - Recording starts/stops via hotkey.
-    - Transcription window appears/updates/stays open.
-    - Transcription occurs and text is pasted.
-    - Debug controls (Start/Stop Recording buttons) function if wired up in `renderer.js`.
-    - Logs appear in the settings window debug area.
-2.  **Address Renderer Logic:** Review `renderer.js` and `transcriptionRenderer.js` to ensure they correctly use the new preload script APIs (`settingsPreload.js`, `transcriptionPreload.js`).
-Adjust if necessary.
+    - All previous functionalities (settings load/save, hotkey, recording, transcription, pasting, tray, menu, logging) still work as expected.
-3.  **Await User Feedback/Next Task:** After testing, await further instructions.
+2.  **Await User Feedback/Next Task:** After testing, await further instructions.

 ## Active Decisions/Considerations

+- **Module System:** The main process now uses ES Modules.
+This requires `.js` extensions in relative imports and careful handling of `__dirname`/`__filename` and potential CommonJS dependencies.
 - **Transcription Window Closure:** Still relevant.
-Since the window remains open, adding a manual close button/mechanism to `transcription.html`/`transcriptionRenderer.js` should be considered for user convenience.
+Since the window remains open, adding a manual close button/mechanism to `transcription.html`/`TranscriptionRenderer.js` should be considered for user convenience.
 - **Audio Recording Library:** Confirmed. `node-record-lpcm16` (requiring SoX) is implemented in `AudioRecorder.js`.
 PATH modification is included to help find `rec`.
 - **Text Pasting Method:** Confirmed. `@nut-tree-fork/nut-js` is implemented in `TranscriptionService.js`.
 Potential OS permission requirements noted in `techContext.md`.
 - **Hotkey Activation/Deactivation:** Implemented. `HotkeyManager` triggers `AudioRecorder.toggleRecording`.
 Recording stops on second press or after a 2-minute timer.
 Silence detection is not the primary stop mechanism.
 - **Error Handling/User Feedback:** Refactoring provides better structure, but detailed error handling (e.g., SoX not found, API key invalid, paste failed) and clear user feedback in the UI (Settings/Transcription windows) needs ongoing review and improvement.
-- **Renderer Updates:** `renderer.js` and `transcriptionRenderer.js` likely need updates to align with the new preload scripts.
+- **Renderer Updates:** Renderer scripts (`Renderer.js`, `TranscriptionRenderer.js`) were checked and did not require changes for the ES Module conversion itself, as they rely on the preload bridge.

 _This file should be updated frequently, ideally after each significant work session or change in focus._